-Jane McAlevey has spent most of her life as organizer and negotiator.
+Jane McAlevey has spent most of her life as an organizer and negotiator.
 She’s fourth generation union, raised in an activist-union household.
 She spent the first half of her organizing life working in the community organizing and environmental justice movements and the second half in the union movement.
 She has led power structure analyses and strategic planning trainings for a wide range of union and community organizations in the USA and around the world, and has had extensive involvement in globalization and global environmental issues.
 She worked at the Highlander Research and Education Center as an educator (and as Deputy Director) in her early 20’s.

 More recently, Jane has added, “author and scholar” to her bio.
 McAlevey earned a Ph.D. in June 2015, from the City University of New York’s Graduate Center, studying with Frances Fox Piven.
 In September 2015, she began a Post Doc at the Harvard Law School with the Labor & Worklife Program.
 Upon completion, she returned to consulting work with unions in and outside the USA.